 The .profile File

-A list of directories in which to locate commands
+- A list of directories in which to locate the commands.

-A list of variables effecting look and feel of your terminal.
+- A list of variables affecting the look and feel of your terminal.

 Setting the Terminal Type

-To make sure that this is not the case, most users set their terminal to the lowest common denominator as follows −
+To make sure that this is not the case, most users set their terminal to the lowest common denominator in the following way −

 Setting the PATH

 The PATH variable specifies the locations in which the shell should look for commands.
-Usually it is set as follows −
+Usually the Path variable is set as follows −

 $hello hello: not found $